Join us on September 18th, 2019 at American University or on Facebook Live for…

 3 Takeaways from The Electability Question in 2020

-Yesterday at American University, experts gathered for a panel discussion about Gender on the Ballot’s latest research: “What Does Electability Mean to Voters?”
+On September 18th at American University, experts gathered for a panel discussion about Gender on the Ballot’s latest research: “What Does Electability Mean to Voters?”
 Betsy Fischer Martin from American University’s Women & Politics Institute led a discussion amongst Li Zhou (Vox), Amanda Hunter (The Barbara Lee Family Foundation), and Nicole Fossier (Benenson Strategy Group).

 Here are our top takeaways from our panelists: